hichana/fdna/PROJECT_PLANNING.md

 - app testing/automation (all use overflow)
     - has a testing utils that can be used with an integration test
-    - basic integration test to test DNA building and minting
-    - setup script registers projects to the nft-catalog and demonstrates the whole minting process
+    - basic integration test to test DNA building and minting -x setup script registers projects to the nft-catalog and demonstrates the whole minting process
-    - scripts automate processes on testnet and mainnet
-    - has testnet scripts and transactions
+    - scripts automate processes on testnet and mainnet -x has testnet scripts and transactions
         - setup account to receive royalties
         - give demo user NFTs
 - project submission to hackathon